Yandex Cloud

 Prepare your test dataPrepare your test data

-• coords.csv with vehicle geographic coordinates.
+• coords.csv contains the vehicle’s geographic coordinates.

 To prepare the test data: